MorganMureithi/A-study-of-Cholera-cases-in-KISUMU/README.md

 **Outcome**

-The study had a sample of 58 patients based on the shared data ,with observations across  33 paramters e.g Sex,Age,Location Of these 58 patients who were reocrdedd for Cholera-like sympetoms on 10,we clinically established to have Cholera ( confirmation of virbrio cholerae in stool).
+The study had a sample of 58 patients ,with observations across  33 paramters e.g Sex,Age,Location Of these 58 patients who were reocrded for Cholera-like sympetoms only 10,were clinically established to have Cholera ( confirmation of virbrio cholerae in stool).

+Utilised Fisher's Exact Test,to determine the association between the water patients diagnosed with Cholera were found to be taking.We established that there was a strong association between those infected with cholera and the kind of water they were taking.They were drinking untreatred water.This is besides other confounding issues leading to phenomena.

 **RECOMMENDATIONS**

+1. The County government should ensure continuous health education on water treatment.

+2. Implementation of proper sanitation measures such as sewage treatment and waste management.

+3. Invest in upgrading and maintain water supply systems.

+4. Encouraging community involvement in monitoring water quality, reporting suspected cases and implementing preventive measures.

+5. Enforce regulations and standards for food safety and water quality in public spaces, restaurants and food processing facilities

 **LIMITATIONS OF THE STUDY**

 1.A considerable amount of patient records were missing.These information could not be assussmed as they were MCAR.

-2.The sample size was small.A bigger n , could have allowed better 'diagnosis into the matter' and better intervention measures to be proposed.
+2.The sample size was small.A bigger n , could have allowed better diagnosis into the matter and better intervention measures to be proposed.